 and labor-intensive tasks involved in the process.

-AutoML is designed to handle both regression and classification (binary and
+AutoML is designed to handle regression, classification (binary and multiclass),

-multiclass) tasks.
-User can specify the task type whether to apply
+and clustering tasks.
+The user can specify the task type to apply regression,

-regression OR classification algorithm on the provided dataset.
-By default, AutoML
+classification, or clustering algorithms on the provided dataset.
+By default,

-AutoML by default, trains using all model algorithms applicable for the
+By default, AutoML trains using all model algorithms that are applicable to

 AutoML also provides an option to customize the processes within feature